tokio-rs/tracing/README.md

 tracing-subscriber = "0.2"
 ```

-To set a global subscriber for the entire program, use the `set_global_default` function.
+To set a global subscriber for the entire program, use the `set_global_default` function:

 ```rust
 use tracing::{info, Level};